 As a member of these professional-standard bodies, I am bound to abide by the code of ethical and professional practice, which includes ensuring clients` safety and confidentiality, and my commitment to maintaining professional standards through on-going supervision and professional development.

 Counselling is a talking therapy that helps with emotional, psychological and mental health difficulties.
-It involves having a safe, confidential and non-judgmental space where it is you and a counsellor / therapist and where you can talk about anything that might be on your mind, any difficulties you may be having, and where you can feel heard and understood.
+It involves having a safe, confidential and non-judgmental space where it is you and a counsellor / therapist and where you can talk about anything that might be on your mind, anything that might be worrying you, and where you can feel heard and understood.
 As a professional trained in talking therapy, counsellor will use evidence-based techniques to help improve psychological wellbeing and thus quality of life.

 There are different approaches to counselling and different approaches have different session structures and use different techniques.
 Some approaches may be more helpful (and so more recommended) than others for certain types of difficulties.
 Certain modalities may also be more helpful depending on what you are looking for.

 My approach to counselling is psychodynamic.
-Psychodynamic therapy is based on the idea that some of our thoughts and feelings may be out of our awareness, which in turn explains why we may not always rationally know and explain why we feel or act in a certain way.
+Psychodynamic therapy is based on the idea that some of our thoughts and feelings may be out of our awareness (i.e. unconscious), which in turn explains why we may not always rationally know or explain why we feel or act in a certain way.

-Psychodynamic therapy is an exploratory journey that aims to help gain insight into these unconscious processes, their roots in past experiences, and how they may be contributing to how me may currently feel, behave and relate to others.
-It helps to understand self deeply and make sense of psychological difficulties, our thoughts, feelings, behaviours, any repeating relationship patterns, as well as reasons for why we may find ourselves in situations that make us feel unhappy.
-Such understanding of our situation on a deeper level helps us to get to know our true self, taking us to more authentic experiences and making us psychologically stronger and more in control of our emotional world and our lives.
-Psychodynamic counselling helps to achieve therapeutic gains that have been shown to not only remain1,2, but also continue to improve2 after therapy has ended.
+Psychodynamic therapy aims to help gain insight into these unconscious processes, their roots in past experiences, and how they may be affecting us currently.
+It helps to make sense of current difficulties, our thoughts, feelings, behaviours, any repeating relationship patterns, as well as reasons for why we may repeatedly find ourselves in certain situations or around certain people.
+Such understanding of our situation on a deeper level helps us to get to know our true self, taking us to more authentic experiences and making us psychologically stronger and more in control of our inner world and our lives.
+Psychodynamic therapy helps to achieve therapeutic gains that have been shown to not only remain1,2, but also continue to improve2 after therapy has ended.